44 Lantern Centerpieces to Illuminate Your Wedding Reception Tables

 Photo by Haley George Photography

-Animate Rustic Lanterns With Blooms
+Enliven Rustic Lanterns

 rustic lantern with white and purple flowers spilling out